 - 3.4.1.
-The CB shall carry determine an appropriate sample size for assessment visits to group members/sites based on: - a) The Group Manager's risk assessment (see RTRS Group and Multi-site standard); - b) The Certification body's own assessment of risk, based on the characteristics of the group, and its members/sites (see Box 1). - 3.4.2.
-Groups with higher perceived risks require a larger sample size than groups with lower risks.
+The CB shall carry determine an appropriate sample size for assessment visits to group members/sites based on2: - a) The Group Manager's risk assessment (see RTRS Group and Multi-site standard); - b) The Certification body's own assessment of risk, based on the characteristics of the group, and its members/sites (see Box 1).